One thing we know about any launch is that it comes with a boatload of different test phases.

 So, how do we know what testing tests what?

-Various testing phases aim to answer different questions.
-The main distinction between them is what researchers seek to find out.
+Various testing phases in an agile market research strategy aim to answer different questions.
+The main distinction between them is what market researchers seek to find out.
 Not only does this warrant the need for rich data, but also the need to ask the right questions.